defndaines/eiga/maru_sqlite/README.md

 ### PUT `/movies/short_title`

 Enter a new movie into the system, providing the "short title" through the URL.
 Returns the ID of the movie.
+Returns 201 if a new movies is created, 200 if the movie already exists.

 Example:
 ```